mathiasertl/django-ca/docs/source/ca_examples.rst

 x509 extensions in other CAs
 ############################

 This page documents the x509 extensions (e.g. for CRLs, etc.) set by other CAs.
+The information here is used by **django-ca** to initialize and sign certificate authorities and certificates.

 *******************
 authorityInfoAccess